top of page

 (tongue compresses upward, no facial movement, back of tongue pumps against soft palate)

-Orofacial Myology is the practice of identifying dysfunctions in the orofacial complex,
+Orofacial Myology is the practice of identifying dysfunctions in the orofacial complex, the muscles of the tongue, lips, cheeks and throat.

-Airway-Focused Health Targets STRUCTURE, FUNCTION and BEHAVIOR
+Airway-Focused Health Targets STRUCTUREFUNCTION and BEHAVIOR

 Orofacial Myofunctional Exercises provide neuromuscular re-education to promote better FUNCTION.